Table of Contents

 This method returns an object of type ISubscriptionHandler<ICandleMessage>, which provides a convenient interface for further subscription configuration.

-Automatic Binding of Indicators to Subscription
+Automatic Binding of Indicators with Subscription

 var longSma = new SMA { Length = Long };